 Diazo - We Write XSLT, So You Don’t Have To

-with HTML and CSS.
+When using Diazo, you will work with syntax and concepts familiar from working with HTML and CSS.
 And by allowing you seamlessly integrate XSLT into your rule files, Diazo makes common cases simple and complex requirements possible.

 For detailed documentation, please see diazo.org.

 - Make tox env release check manifest before releasing [loechel]

 - Fix packaging error. [esteele]

 - Code Cleanup and enforcing Code Conversions [loechel]